rcl-ssl/docs/authorization/access-control-app.md

 ## Set Access Control for the AAD application
 **V7.1.0**

-A user will need to provide **Access Control** to an [AAD Application](./aad-application) for the application to manage the user's Azure Services (Key Vault, DNS Zone and App Services).
+A user will need to provide **Access Control** to an [AAD Application](./aad-application) for the application to manage the user's Azure Services (Key Vault, DNS Zone and App Services) in a Subscription.

-- Go to Azure **Subscriptions**, and open the subscription that contains your Azure Key Vault, DNS Zone, App Services
+- Go to Azure **Subscriptions**, and open the subscription that contains your Azure Key Vault, DNS Zone, App Services, etc.

 - In the subscription, click on 'Access control (IAM)' and add a new **role assignment**

 ![install](../images/authorization_access_control/add_role.PNG)

+- Click on the **Privileged administrator role** link

 - Select the 'Contributor' role and click the 'Next' button